Akron–Canton Airport: Annual traffic

+Facilities and aircraft

+The airport has two runways, both paved with asphalt.
+Runway 5/23 measures 8204 x 150 ft (2501 x 46 m), and runway 1/19 measures 7601 x 150 ft (2317 x 46 m).
+For the 12-month period ending December 31, 2021, the airport had 58,035 aircraft operations, an average of 159 per day.
+This was 52% general aviation, 34% air taxi, 12% commercial, and 3% military.
+For the same time period, 129 aircraft were based at the airport: 59 single-engine and 25 multi-engine airplanes, 30 jets, 12 military aircraft, and 3 helicopters.

 Ground transportation

 Akron–Canton Airport has a number of taxicab and shuttle services.

 It is also served by one route from each of the region's two public transit providers, Akron Metro Regional Transit route 110, and Canton-based Stark Area Regional Transit Authority (SARTA) route 81.

 The SARTA route provides service every hour for most of the day Monday through Saturday and serves both Canton and Akron via Interstate 77, including transit centers in both downtown Canton and downtown Akron.

 The Akron Metro route is a five-times-per-day Monday through Friday local route through Southern Summit County, but does serve the downtown Akron Transit Center.